Devaughn Elliott: Murciélagos FC

-Antigua GFC
+Antigua

-Elliot signed with Antigua GFC of Guatemala in 2017.
+Elliot signed with Antigua of Guatemala in 2017.

 Return to Pasaquina

 Elliot signed again with Pasaquina for the Clausura 2018.
 His debut on his return was a 0–1 defeat against FAS at the Estadio Óscar Alberto Quiteño.

 International career

 At the youth level he played in 2007 CONCACAF U17 Tournament qualifiers and 2011 CONCACAF U-20 Championship qualifiers, scoring six goals in their 19–0 win over the British Virgin Islands in the latter competition.
 He later played in 2012 CONCACAF Men's Pre-Olympic Tournament qualification, where he scored against Antigua and Barbuda and Saint Kitts and Nevis.

 Elliott made his senior debut in a friendly against Jamaica on 16 August 2009.
 In November 2015, the team traveled to Europe for matches against Andorra and Estonia, the nation's first matches in history against European opponents.
 Elliott scored the only goal in the 1–0 victory over Andorra, becoming the first St. Kitts and Nevis player to score against a European side in the process.
 The result was also the first away victory for a CFU team over a European side on their home soil.